DasParijat/Ringtail-DE/README.md

 			Changed background to be more orange-tinted (like in the game)</li>
 			<li>(ModeCheckItem / Game Over)
 			Changed color to be more orange tinted</li>
+			<li>(Home Menu [Fight])
+			Added proper fight thumbnail for RingtailEASY,
+			also allowed thumbnails to have the same corners as it's panel parent.</li>
 		</ul>
 	</li>
 	<li>